 Southern Methodist University is a private university with seven schools or colleges.
 SMU offers innovative programs, international study, leadership opportunities, and also small classes.
 Furthermore, the learning environment encourages mentoring, internships, community service, and also research.
 SMU is committed to creating, expanding, and imparting knowledge through service, research, and teaching.
 The school promotes the worth and dignity of all individuals.

-Program: MS in Data Science
+Program: online Master of Science in Data Science

 5. University of North Dakota